 Besides the safety aspect, every appliance has different needs when it comes to power output.
-You'll need to check your home can accommodate the wattage of your cooktop.
-Some homes might require an extra circuit to be installed.
+You'll need to check that your home can accommodate the wattage of your cooktop.
+Some homes might need an extra circuit installed.

 Don't: Be alarmed if your induction cooktop is noisy

 When cooking with induction, you may notice some weird noises – but they're rarely anything to worry about.
 Fiona says "a buzz or hum is common and you might notice it gets louder at higher settings".